 Unfortunately, sometime these can’t be avoided.
 Be prepared and follow our checklist below.

-8 Ways to Recover From Brain Injury:
+8 Ways to Recover From a Brain Injury:

-- Avoid things that hurt it, like being overweight and toxic substances like alcohol.
+Some examples include being overweight and toxic substances like alcohol.